connectome-neuprint/neuVid/README.md

 ## History

 These scripts come from a collaboration at [HHMI's Janelia Research Campus](https://www.janelia.org/) between the [FlyEM project](https://www.janelia.org/project-team/flyem) and the [Scientific Computing Software group](https://www.janelia.org/support-team/scientific-computing-software).
 The first use was for the [hemibrain connectome release](https://www.janelia.org/project-team/flyem/hemibrain) in January, 2020.
+Videos made with `neuVid` were the winner and second runner up for the [2021 Drosophila Image Award](https://drosophila-images.org/2021-2/) from the [Genetics Society of America](https://genetics-gsa.org/).